ImagingLyceum-ASU/ImageSTEAM-notebooks/README.md

 ## How to cite these notebooks
 Please cite our EAAI-24 paper which describes the ImageSTEAM program in addition to this Github.

-Suren Jayasuriya, Kimberlee Swisher, Joshua Rego, Sreenithy Chandran, John Mativo, Terri Kurz, Cerenity Collins, Dawn Robinson, Ramana Pidaparti, ImageSTEAM: Teacher Professional Development for Integrating Visual Computing into Middle School Lessons, The 14th Symposium on Educational Advances in Artificial Intelligence (EAAI-24) 2024
+Suren Jayasuriya, Kimberlee Swisher, Joshua Rego, Sreenithy Chandran, John Mativo, Terri Kurz, Cerenity Collins, Dawn Robinson, Ramana Pidaparti, "ImageSTEAM: Teacher Professional Development for Integrating Visual Computing into Middle School Lessons", The 14th Symposium on Educational Advances in Artificial Intelligence (EAAI-24) 2024

 Bibtex:
 @inproceedings{jayasuriya2024imagesteam,